Castillo Irlanda

 Castillos embrujados Halloween

-This Halloween get ready to shiver from the ground up and live the most extraordinarily terrifying experiences you can imagine.
+This Halloween get ready to shiver from the ground up and experience the most extraordinarily terrifying experiences you can imagine.

 For the more courageous there is the possibility of visiting alone The Spanish Ghost of Eilean Donan Castle, located on the shores of Loch Duich in northwest Scotland.
 This ghost is, coincidentally, Spanish.
 He was a Spanish army captain sent by the king to help the Scots in their war with the English in the mid-18th century.
 The English managed to surround the Castle, winning the battle of Glen Shiel, but the aforementioned captain, who stayed until the end, perished within the palace walls.
 His ghost, somewhat playful, creates some confusion among visitors to the castle, who are disturbed during the tours of the fortress, all except the Spaniards, whom he leaves alone.
 Homesickness, we suppose.